Andy4495/skat-scoresheet/README.md

 Features that may be added in a future release:

-- Allow an option to select whether to play a Ramsch round after a Bock round
 - Saving the game to a file
 - Configuration file with setup parameters (# of players, player names)
   - Default name; if it exists, use it.
 Add default name to .gitignore